 - 1. An RMD.
 See Required Distributions, earlier. - 2.
-Any of a series of substantially equal payments made at least once a year over any of the following periods.

-- a.
-The employee's life or life expectancy.

-- b.
-The joint lives or life expectancies of the employee and beneficiary.

-- c.
-A period of 10 years or longer.

-- 3. A hardship distribution.
+Any of a series of substantially equal payments made at least once a year over any of the following periods. - a.
+The employee's life or life expectancy. - b.
+The joint lives or life expectancies of the employee and beneficiary. - c.
+A period of 10 years or longer. - 3.
+A hardship distribution. - 4.
+Loans treated as distributions. - 5.
+Dividends on employer securities. - The cost of any life insurance coverage provided under a qualified retirement plan. - 7.
+Similar items designated by the IRS in published guidance.

-- 4. The portion of a distribution that represents the return of an employee's nondeductible contributions to the plan.
-See Employee Contributions, earlier, and Roll-over of nontaxable amounts next.

-- 5. Loans treated as distributions.

-- 6. Dividends on employer securities.

-- 7. The cost of any life insurance coverage provided under a qualified retirement plan.

-- 8. Similar items designated by the IRS in published guidance.
 See, for example, the Instructions for Forms 1099-R and 5498.